Gregory H. Hockerman

 Voltage-gated calcium channels are key players in a large array of physiological processes including contraction of cardiac, vascular and skeletal muscle, release of neurotransmitters from nerve terminals, gene expression, and hormone secretion.
 The long-range goal of our studies is to contribute to the development of drugs that can modulate voltage-gated calcium channels in a tissue and type selective manner to treat cardiovascular and Neurological disease and type II diabetes.
 Work in our laboratory is focused on two general questions.

 Cardiovascular and Neurological Disease: Subtype-selective modulation of L-type voltage-gated Ca2+ channels The L-type voltage-gate Ca2+ channels Cav1.2 and Cav1.3 are closely related, but have distinct distribution, and biophysical properties.
 Cav1.2 is the predominant Ca2+ channel in the cardiovascular system, and Cav1.3 is found mainly in neurons and endocrine cells.
-We’ve recently reported the molecular basis for the small difference in the potency of modulation of these channels by the channel blocker nifedipine, and the channel activator FPL 64176.
-We’re pursuing a unique approach to discover selective inhibitors of these channels by targeting discrete, extracellular domains of each channel using DNA-encoded macrocycle libraries in collaboration with the laboratory of Dr. Casey Krusemark.
+We’ve identified the molecular basis for the small difference in the potency of modulation of these channels by the channel blocker nifedipine, and the channel activator FPL 64176.
+We’re pursuing a unique approach to discover selective inhibitors of these channels by targeting specific auxiliary beta subunits using DNA-encoded macrocycle libraries in collaboration with the laboratory of Dr. Casey Krusemark.
 Drugs that could selectively inhibit Cav1.3 may be useful in the treatment of neurodegenerative diseases, while selective Cav1.2 inhibitors may have advantages in the treatment of cardiovascular disease.

-Type II Diabetes: What roles do L-type calcium channels play in insulin-secreting cells?
+Type II Diabetes: What roles do RYR2 and IRBIT play in insulin-secreting cells?
 Our lab has a long-term interest in understanding the distinct roles of Cav1.2 and Cav1.3 in insulin secreting cells, pancreatic beta-cells.
 Our work thus far supports a role for Cav1.3 in initiating glucose-stimulated electrical excitability, and a role for Cav1.2 in regulating action potential frequency.
 Our current emphasis is on understanding a process called Ca2+-induced Ca2+ release (CICR) in which influx of Ca2+ via Cav1.2 activates further release of Ca2+ from the endoplasmic reticulum (ER) via a Ca2+-activated channel, the ryanodine receptor 2 (RYR2).
-Using CRISPR/Cas9 gene editing, we’ve shown that deletion of RYR2 decreases basal cAMP levels, and basal and stimulated insulin secretion in the rat beta-cell line INS-1.
+Using CRISPR/Cas9 gene editing, we’ve shown that deletion of RYR2 markedy reduced insulin transcript, content, and secretion in the rat insulinoma cell line INS-1.
 In addition, deletion of RyR2 led to reduced levels of the protein IRBIT (a.k.a.
 Adenosyl homocysteinase-like 1; AHCYL1).
 Deletion of IRBIT also reduced insulin transcript, content and secretion, and dysregulated levels of proteins critical for pancreatic beta cell function.
 The role of IRBIT in pancreatic beta cells has not been previously studied.
 The role of IRBIT in regulating subcellular localization of the enzyme Adenosyl homocysteinase (AHCY) suggests that IRBIT could regulate both DNA and protein methylation.

 IUSM- West Lafayette